Ingo-FP-Angel/enablessl/README.md

 This is a collection of scripts to automate enabling SSH and transferring the correct public key to a smartphone running Ubuntu Touch.

-So far only the unix/linux script exists.
-At least a windows script will follow (don't have access to mac...)
+There is one unix/linux script and one for windows (don't have access to mac...)

 Inspired by the answer in https://askubuntu.com/a/599041